ARTICLE

 The ocean sunfish, found in every ocean in the world, is not endangered.
 Thys has traveled to Indonesia, Japan, Taiwan, and South Africa to study them.

-One unusual characteristic that Thys has observed in sunfish around the world is the high number of parasites on their bodies.
-Parasites are organisms that feed on other organisms.
+One unusual characteristic that Thys has observed in sunfish around the world is the high number of on their bodies.
+Parasites are that feed on other organisms.
 Most of the parasites that live on mola do not harm the fish.
 Thys says ocean sunfish are home to parasites because the fish are slow moving, which allows floating parasites to easily secure a place on the sunfish’s thick skin.

 On her research expeditions, Thys has observed the ocean sunfish relax in what scientists call “cleaning stations.”
 In these areas, smaller fish remove the parasites from the larger fish’s body.

-“Certainly in Monterey [California], sea lions rip the fins off and turn them into Frisbees and eat their guts,” says Thys.
+“Certainly in Monterey [California], sea lions rip the fins off and turn them into and eat their guts,” says Thys.

 Future of the Sunfish

 Recently, Thys received funding from the National Geographic Society to study a population of ocean sunfish located around the Galapagos Islands.
 In 2011, Thys will head to the Galapagos with a team of four scientists for several weeks.
-There, the research crew will attach satellite tags to the area’s ocean sunfish.
+There, the research crew will attach to the area’s ocean sunfish.
 The satellite tags record the fishes’ locations, diving depths, and diving temperatures.

 Thys says her primary goal is to characterize the ocean sunfish’s use of the Galapagos ecosystem.
 Monitoring the fish will allow Thys to determine how they use the area’s animals and plants for food, shelter, or activities like cleaning station “spa treatments.”